cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 (i.e., the node's block store is empty and the state store is at genesis state) _using a subsystem of the state sync protocol_".

-Starting from an "empty CometBFT instance" is a requirement for running State sync, which is maintained in the current proposal.
+Starting from an "empty CometBFT instance" is a requirement for running state sync, which is maintained in the current proposal.
 The mentioned "subsystem of the state sync protocol" is the light client, responsible for verifying the application state and for bootstrapping